iHRIS/iHRIS/docs/user/people.md

 ● Select from the dropdown menu

 ● Dropdown options include: Hearing impaired, mentally impaired, mobility impaired, Requires crib, requires crutches, requires gurney, requires walker, requires wheelchair, speech impaired, and vision impaired.

+● Click the plus sign if you want to enter training information, then type in the training title in the space that appears.
+● Indicate the category of the training by selecting an option from the dropdown.

+ ■ Academic (less than Grade 12 education level)
+ ■ Administrative
+ ■ Health Professional)

+● Add additional training by clicking the plus sign - see tips on adding multiple entries for one field/section under “Tips for adding information”.
+Attachment – search your computer to add a document as an attachment to the record (add possible reasons or examples of attachments)

+6. When you are done making changes, click the "Save" button at the top of the right sidebar.
+If you have not entered all of the required fields indicated with a red asterisk, you will not be able to save the record.
+Review the form by scrolling to determine which required fields still need to be completed.
+You can leave your changes without saving them by clicking the "Cancel" button in the top of the right sidebar.

 **Dependent Details**